 Maximise Results With Our Aftercare Advice!

 The success of aftercare is all down to you.
 It is absolutely guaranteed that if you follow the recommended advice, care for your skin and allow the treatment area to heal disruption-free, you will experience no scarring, infections or irritation.
 The skin is the largest organ in the human body, meaning that it is incredibly clever in utilising every resource available to heal itself naturally.
-Keeping the area clean, free from products and training yourself to fight the urge of scratching or picking, will maximise results and enable the skin to repair at its own accord.
+Keeping the area clean, free from products and training yourself to fight the urge to scratch or pick will maximise results and enable the skin to repair of its own accord.

-Whether you would like to book in semi-permanent makeup or discuss our other treatments such as laser hair removal in Milton Keynes, and the surrounding areas, then please do not hesitate to give our team a call!
+Whether you would like to book in for semi-permanent makeup or discuss our other treatments such as our laser hair removal in Milton Keynes, and the surrounding areas, then please do not hesitate to get in touch with our team!
+In the meantime, check out our previous article for a guide to the best makeup products that won’t break the bank to use between now and your semi-permanent makeup appointment.